urnathan/libcody/README.md

 `MODULE-EXPORT $module`

-This will result in a response naming the Compiled Module Interface file to write:
+This will result in a PATHNAME response naming the Compiled Module Interface pathname to write.

-`MODULE-CMI $cmi`

 The `MODULE-EXPORT` request does not indicate the module has been successfully compiled.
 At most one `MODULE-EXPORT` is to be made, and